MamidalaV/kickstarter-analysis/README.md

 		- With the number of successful campaigns across various categories and/or subcategories that will help in deciding upcoming scripts.
 		- To show the number of backers year over year.
 Which will help in assessing the trend of whether more or less people participating in crowdfunding.
 		- We can further drill this data to assess the average pledge amount for a certain type of category/subcategory.
 This will help is assessing if more/lesser backers are supporting a certain catergory.

+**Recommendations:**
+Option 1: After analyzing the data based on Launch date and goal, running a fundraiser in the Month of May for $10,000 would have higher success rate.
+Option 2: Considering the data based on Launch date, goals, Plays within theatre category and the most recent data (between 2015 and 2017), my recommendation would be to run 2 fundraisers for $5,000 each in the Month of July and Nov.
+With this, the chances of getting funded in full would be around 80%.
+This is if the timing is not a constraint.

+[Supporting Data here](For Final Recommendation.xlsx) - Refer to the tab name "Latest Data"